-Top 9 Best Small Audio Interfaces (October 2020)
+Top 9 Best Small Audio Interfaces On The Market (November 2020)

 The best small audio interfaces offer fantastic opportunities to record high quality audio from several sources with minimal latency.
 Small audio interfaces don’t have to be low quality.
 Today some of the best small interfaces are very high quality.
 However as with most technology, combining high quality with small sized usually leads to the device being quite costly.